hugues-vincent/simplex_algorithm/README.md

 # run the code

-1. write a linear programming problm inside a file like lp.txt.
+1. write a linear programming problem inside a file like lp.txt.
 You must follow the same pattern as above.
 2. compile the code with: ```g++ -std=c++11```
 3. run it with: ```./a.out lp.txt```